 In 2008, Wallingford resident Cyrus Appell built an 8×10 foot greenhouse in his backyard.
-Alongside, he built a fish pond complete with a burbling stream, and envisioned himself relaxing amid a conservatory of backyard tropical plants while enjoying the melodious sound of the water.
+Alongside, he built a fish pond complete with a burbling stream, and envisioned himself relaxing and enjoying his delta 8 thc carts amid a conservatory of backyard tropical plants while enjoying the melodious sound of the water.

 That plan never happened.

 After the greenhouse was completed (and before Cyrus had a chance to fill it with ornamentals), he attended a meeting of Sustainable Wallingford.
 One of the projects discussed on that fateful day was called “Growing Food, Growing Community,” an endeavor in which participants could “learn from our neighbors and share what we know about growing food; develop programs to engage the community; and provide fresh produce to those who have limited access to it.”
 This vision inspired Cyrus to offer the use of his new greenhouse as a resource for the Wallingford gardening community.

 When I met with Cyrus for a tour of the greenhouse, he proudly recounted for me the successes of the Community Greenhouse: thousands of starts grown for the giving garden at Marra Farm (an urban farm project that supplies thousands of pounds of food for the hungry each year along with offering urban farming programs); thousands more starts donated to the 65 giving gardens scattered throughout Seattle’s P-Patches; the growth of a local network of volunteers who tend the plants at least one hour a week; and meeting new people and getting to know neighbors united by a common purpose.